mcgrew/dwrandomizer/README.md

 The path can be omitted if you have the ROM in the same folder as the script.
 See below for other command line options.

+## FAQ

+### What are the "checksums" in the program output?

+The program prints out 2 checksums when generating a new ROM.
+The ROM checksum can be used to verify that 2 instances of the game are the same, that is the input ROM is the same, and the same seed and flags were used.
+The IPS checksum is a checksum that only includes changes for the game.
+This can be used to verify that the gameplay will be the same between 2 different ROM versions.
+If one player is using PRG0 and the other PRG1, the IPS checksum will still be identical, indicating the randomizer gameplay will still be the same.
+This is mostly useful for verifying ROMs in races, where normally all players play the same randomized game.

 ## Command line arguments:

 #### positional arguments: